thuanpham582002/packer-plugin-kubevirt/README.md

 The `KubeVirt` plugin can be used with [HashiCorp Packer](https://www.packer.io) to create KubeVirt images.

+**Note**: This plugin is under development and is not production ready.

 ## Packer

 [Packer](https://developer.hashicorp.com/packer) is a tool for creating identical machine images from a single source template.